FAIMS/faimsWebsite/pages/about.md

 ### Dr Adela Sobotkova

-* _Development Coordinator (Macquarie)_
+* _Project Co-Director_
 * _Research Fellow, Department of Ancient History, Macquarie University_

-Adela Sobotkova (Ph.D. in Classical Art and Archaeology at the University of Michigan 2012) is currently a Research Fellow at the School of Ancient History, Macquarie University in Sydney, Australia.
-Dr Sobotkova's research interests include the social complexity of Balkan and Black Sea indigenous communities during late prehistory, the methods of surface survey, and the application of spatial analysis and remote sensing to archaeology.
+Adela Sobotkova (Ph.D. in Classical Art and Archaeology at the University of Michigan 2012) is currently a Research Fellow at the Department of Ancient History, Macquarie University, Sydney, Australia.
+Dr Sobotkova's research interests include the social complexity of Balkan and Black Sea indigenous communities, the methods of large-scale regional fieldwork, and the application of spatial analysis and remote sensing to archaeology.
 Dr Sobotkova co-supervises the [Tundzha Regional Archaeology Project (TRAP)](http://citiesindust.org), a diachronic landscape archaeology project in Bulgaria, and serves as the Domain Expert for the Field Acquired Information Management Systems (FAIMS) Project.

 [Adela's Publications >>](https://mq.academia.edu/AdelaSobotkova)

 ![Portrait_penny]({{ site.urlimg }}Portrait_penny.jpg)

 ### Dr Penny Crook
-* _Development Coordinator (La Trobe)_
+* _Project Contributor (La Trobe)_
-* _Research Fellow, School of Historical and European Studies, La Trobe University_
+* _DECRA Fellow, School of Historical and European Studies, La Trobe University_

-Penny Crook is a Research Fellow at the School of Historical and European Studies, La Trobe University.
+Penny Crook is a DECRA Fellow at the School of Historical and European Studies, La Trobe University.
 Dr Penny Crook is a historical archaeologist, consultant and is currently the FAIMS Research Fellow in the Archaeology Program at La Trobe University.
 She specialises in urban assemblage analysis and material-culture studies.
 She designed two customised relational databases to store archaeological and historical data derived from the ARC Linkage-funded 'Exploring the Archaeology of the Modern City' project.
 She has collaborated with Victorian eResearch Strategic Initiative (VeRSI) and the La Trobe eResearch Office on the Australian Historical Archaeological Database (AHAD), funded by the Australian National Data Service (ANDS).
 She has published several papers and reports on urban archaeology, consumption studies, artefact cataloguing and database design.

 [Penny's Publications >>](https://latrobe.academia.edu/PennyCrook)